ermlikeyeah/ermlikeyeah.github.io/_posts/2016-01-03-lowering-your-shields.markdown

 * Do I believe in the vision?
 * Do I trust the leaders?

 Good list that.
 A couple of things arguably missing, but solid enough.

 Anyway.
-This piece came out several days after [I’d squirrelled away in a post](http://www.ermlikeyeah.com/coffee-and-toast/) I had been for a look somewhere.
+This piece came out several days after [I’d squirreled away in a post](/coffee-and-toast) I had been for a look somewhere.

 I am nosy as to what people are doing, how they do it, why they do it, who they do it and the places they do it.
 I have seen things you people would not believe.
 I want to work in the best places possible.
 But that does not mean I am looking to move.